aclemons/emailrelay/doc/reference.md

     Specifies a timeout (in seconds) for getting responses from remote SMTP servers.
 The default is 60 seconds.

+*   \-\-forward-to-all

+    Requires all recipient addresses to be accepted by the remote server before forwarding.
+This is currently the default behaviour  so this option is for forwards compatibility only.

 *   \-\-forward-to-some

     Allow forwarding to continue even if some recipient addresses on an e-mail